WebDevStudios/wds-blocks/src/utils/components/background-settings-panel/README.md

 ### `description: String`

 _Default: `__( 'Remember: image and video files should be compressed and optimized with tools like ImageOptim (https://imageoptim.com/online) and Handbrake (https://handbrake.fr/) prior to upload.
-For best results, background media should be at least 1280x720.', 'wdsblocks' )`._ The escaped string representing the panel settings description.
+For best results, background media should be at least 1280x720.', 'vigor' )`._ The escaped string representing the panel settings description.

 ### `backgroundColor: String`